UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/Oral-History:Eleanor_Ireland.md

 in 1944\.
 At WRNS, she was stationed at Bletchley Park.
 She was part of a top secret group of engineers, mathematicians, and programmers that worked together to break codes during WWII.
-At Bletchley Park, she operated the [Colosssus computers](/Colossus "Colossus") until the end of the war.
+At Bletchley Park, she operated the Colosssus computers(Colossus "Colossus") until the end of the war.
 After the work, she went on to become an artist and illustrator, studying at Regent Street Polytechnic School of Art.